Are you confused regarding the personal injury pre-action protocol? If so, you will be glad to know you have landed at the right spot.

 5. Documents Disclosure

-Here, at this phase, the applicant will be expected to disclose (given to the court and the fault party) all the kinds of documents, along with enclosing with the claim letter.
+Here, at this phase, the applicant will be expected to disclose (given to the court and the fault party) all the kinds of documents, along with enclosing the claim letter.

 It should be limited to only documents relating to special damages, such as car repair invoices, proof of wages loss, replacing items receipts, etc.